janholstjensen/rdkit4excel/doc/INSTALL.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\{e4d5c553-ebc8-49ca-bacf-4947ef110fc5}

-Export it to disk, open the .REG file in Notepad and change all nine occurrences of "\Classes\" to "\Wow6432Node\Classes\" like this:
+Export it to disk, open the .REG file in Notepad, and change all nine occurrences of "\Classes\" to "\Wow6432Node\Classes\" like this:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\{e4d5c553-ebc8-49ca-bacf-4947ef110fc5}]